These Pesach blueberry muffins are moist, crumbly, & bursting with juicy berries!

-I can’t tell you how excited I am about these muffins.
-They are SO GOOD!
+I can’t tell you how excited I am about these Pesach blueberry muffins.
+They are so good!
 Moist but crumbly, lightly spiced, and bursting with juicy berries.
 Perfect for breakfast, elevenses, afternoon tea, or whenever you fancy one, to be honest.
-No grains, no matza meal, no kitniot, no gebrokhts… just 100% deliciousness 😀
+No grains, no matza meal, no kitniot, no gebrokhts… just 100% deliciousness.

 You can substitute other berries, or even chopped apples or pears, instead of the blueberries.
 I do love a fruity muffin!

-This recipe makes 6 (all the easier to eat in one sitting!) but can easily be doubled or tripled.
+This recipe makes 6 but can easily be doubled or tripled.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

 Streusel-topped blueberry muffins - grain and gluten free

 - 50 g caster (superfine) sugar (¼ cup)

 - 50 ml natural yogurt (scant ¼ cup)